They may seem worlds apart, but Annie (1982) and Pretty Woman (1990) are vehicles for cinema’s three big themes: love, money and family.

 Both are clueless to the arbitrary rules society expects them to play along with.
 Annie, for instance, fights boys, adopts a dog, and offers to clean Warbucks’s windows.
 She’s also far too honest and outspoken.
 Vivian, meanwhile, dresses inappropriately, can’t get served in posh frock shops, and (somewhat implausibly) doesn’t know that American waiters expect to be tipped.

 Romance and money

 Common to the romance genre, both Annie and Vivian are given shortcuts to normality by a knight in shining armour.
 For Annie, it’s Daddy Warbucks.
 For Vivian, it’s wealthy lawyer Edward.
 Both resolutions are rooted in fairytales – there’s even an acknowledgement of this in Pretty Woman’s final scene:

-“So what happened after he climbed up the tower and rescued her?”
+Edward: “So what happened after he climbed up the tower and rescued her?”

-“She rescues him right back.”
+Vivian: “She rescues him right back.”

-Incidentally, Vivian’s love story is also about acceptance: Edward loves her “just as she is” (foreshadowing Bridget Jones’s Diary by a decade).
+Incidentally, Vivian’s love story is also about acceptance: Edward loves her “just as she is” (anticipating Bridget Jones’s Diary by a decade).
 In modern cinema, self- and other-acceptance has perhaps become an extension of ‘love’.

 Romantic goals and financial gain have become inextricably linked in stories about women – unlike their male counterparts, it remains difficult for female characters to be ‘self made’.

 That said, both Annie and Pretty Woman represent versions of the American dream.
 These films take an outsider – someone with nothing – and show them achieving love, money and family.
 Ostensibly this success is because they never give up … though only if you overlook their good fortune in meeting rich men.